rukundoeric/Conference-page/README.md

 ## Acknowledgments

+- I would like to thank Cindy Shin for providing the sketch Design of this project.
-- We would like to thank our code reviewer and anyone else who participated in making this done.
+- I would like to thank our code reviewer and anyone else who participated in making this done.

 ## 📝 License